 Bank Street College participates in the William D. Ford Federal Direct Loan Program, through which borrowers obtain federal loan funds directly from the U.S. Department of Education.
 Loans are borrowed money and must be repaid by the student.

 Students who file a FAFSA, are matriculating, and enroll at least half-time may qualify for a Direct Loan.
-Half-time enrollment is considered a minimum of 5 credits (or the equivalent) during the Fall or Spring semester or a minimum of 2 credit hours during the Summer 1 or Summer 2 term.
+Half-time enrollment is considered a minimum of 5 credits (or the equivalent) during the Summer Long, Fall or Spring semester or a minimum of 2 credit hours during the Summer 1 or Summer 2 term.

 First-time borrowers must complete two requirements to accept federal Direct loans.
 Loan Entrance Counseling provides information on the rights and responsibilities of the student borrower.
 The master promissory note is the student’s legal promise to repay the loan money borrowed.
 Both items can be completed at the Student Loan website.